siberder/UnityCountryFlags/README.md

+## Description
-# Countries flags images with country names and codes for Unity
+This asset has 186 country flags images with names and codes for Unity

 ## Installation
 Just download `.unitypackage` from releases tab and import it to your project